 Pay Up Front

-If you can afford it, it’s best to pay your closing costs, including your origination fee, upfront if you can.
+If you can afford it, it’s best to pay your closing costs, including your origination fee, upfront.
 This has a couple of advantages.

-First, you know exactly how much you’re spending on your closing costs rather than thinking of it as some unknown higher number paid out over the course of the loan term.
+First, you’ll know exactly how much you’re spending on your closing costs, rather than thinking of it as some unknown higher number paid out over the course of the loan term.

 You’ll also get a lower rate when you pay your closing costs upfront rather than building them into the interest payment.
 This makes a lot more financial sense if you can do it.

 Now that you have a better understanding of origination fees, you can go about your mortgage shopping experience with the knowledge of what to expect for this charge – and be better prepared as you move forward in the home buying process.